dylanhansch/Lavahub/README.md

 Lavahub
 =======

-Master bukkit plugin for the Lavahub Minecraft Server
+Bukkit plugin for the Lavahub Minecraft Server containing additions and enhancements